aneasystone/github-trending/README.md

 ## All language

+* 【2024-09-02】[gitroomhq / postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social posts, measure them, exchange with other members and get a lot of help from AI 🚀
+* 【2024-09-02】[AppFlowy-IO / AppFlowy-Cloud](https://github.com/AppFlowy-IO/AppFlowy-Cloud) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 * 【2024-08-31】[frappe / frappe_docker](https://github.com/frappe/frappe_docker) - Docker images for production and development setups of the Frappe framework and ERPNext
 * 【2024-08-31】[elastic / kibana](https://github.com/elastic/kibana) - Your window into the Elastic Stack
 * 【2024-08-30】[Cinnamon / kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.